LD-1301

 Plain Language

-AI-derived utilization review and medical review determinations must not directly or indirectly discriminate against enrollees on an extensive list of protected characteristics, including race, color, religion, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, present or predicted disability, expected length of life, degree of medical dependency, quality of life, or other health conditions.
-Determinations must also be fairly and equitably applied across all enrollees.
-The inclusion of 'indirectly' discriminate suggests proxy discrimination and disparate impact are covered, not only intentional discrimination.
-The protected class list is notably broader than typical employment or civil rights statutes — it includes predicted disability, expected length of life, degree of medical dependency, and quality of life.
+AI-derived utilization review determinations must not directly or indirectly discriminate against enrollees on an extensive list of protected characteristics, including race, color, religion, national origin, ancestry, age, sex, gender, gender identity, gender expression, sexual orientation, present or predicted disability, expected length of life, degree of medical dependency, quality of life, or other health conditions.
+Determinations must also be fairly and equitably applied.
+Notably, the protected categories go beyond typical employment discrimination lists to include health-specific characteristics such as predicted disability, expected length of life, and degree of medical dependency — carriers should ensure their AI tools are tested against these categories.

 Statutory Text